1921 (2018 film)

 1921 is a 2018 Indian horror film, produced and directed by Vikram Bhatt, under his LoneRanger Productions banner.
 It stars Zareen Khan and Karan Kundrra in lead roles and was released on 12 January 2018.
-It is the first installment in the 1921 (film series) and also a spin-off from the 1920 film series.
+It is the fourth installment of the 1920 film series.
 The film was declared an average grosser at box office.

 Plot

 In the United Kingdom, 1927, a crowd waits for a performance to begin.
-The host apologizes for the delay and going backstage, furiously tells a lady called Nafisa to call Ayush, who has locked himself in a room.
+The host apologises for the delay and going backstage, furiously tells a woman named Nafisa to call Ayush, who has locked himself in a room.
 They break the door down to find out that Ayush has slit his wrist.

-Then the film goes in flashback when he was in Bombay.
-A wealthy man Mr. Wadia discovers Ayush's incredible talents and asks him to take care of his mansion Wadia Manor in York in return of which he would pay for Ayush's educational expenses.
-Ayush is overjoyed to hear this and heads towards his journey to the mansion.
-Ayush is warmly received by both the housekeeper and the caretaker of the house.
-Ayush is more delighted to enter the York College of Music.
+The story then flashes back to 1921, when Ayush was in Mumbai.
+A wealthy man, Mr. Wadia, discovers Ayush's incredible talent and asks him to take care of his mansion Wadia Manor in New York in return for Ayush's educational expenses.
+Ayush is overjoyed to hear this and heads towards the mansion.
+Ayush is warmly received by both the housekeeper and the caretaker.
+Ayush is very delighted to enter the York College of Music.

-Three months later Ayush is doing some paperwork when he is hit with an onslaught of paranormal activities.
+Three months later, Ayush is doing paperwork when he is hit with an onslaught of paranormal activities.
 Closed doors open by themselves.
 Lights start flickering.
-Ayush sees a white light beckoning him to come closer, but he is always stopped by a women's scream.
-He encounters a message written with dried blood in a room.
-He enlist help of Rose, a fellow student at the college who possesses a second sight.
-As both investigate, they realize the secrets that they both have kept individually about events of the preceding three months have more consequences and they both might have a deeper connection with the current hauntings than they can imagine.
+Ayush sees a white light beckoning him to come closer, but he is always stopped by a woman's scream.
+He encounters a message written in blood in a room.
+He enlists the help of Rose, a fellow student at the college, who possesses a second sight.
+As both investigate, they realise the secrets that they both have kept individually about events of the preceding three months have more consequences and they both might have a deeper connection with the current hauntings than they can imagine.
 Ayush informs her that he can hear voices of a machine, and he can see a white light calling to him but as soon as he goes near he hears a woman's scream which prevents him from touching the light.